MomdAli/PeerChat/README.md

 ## Overview

 **PeerChat** lets you chat directly with peers on your network, featuring a sleek, themed GUI, real-time peer discovery, and robust, modular code.
-Built as a project for HTWG's Rechnernetze course, it's designed for both learning and fun!

 ---